bkleinen/bkleinen.github.io/classes/ss2021/info1/index.md

 ## Meetings

-The class consists of 2x2h of lectures and 2h of lab per week.
+The class consists of 2x2h of lectures and 2h of lab per week, accompanied by a 2h Tutorial.

+{% comment %}
+corona
 Find the details in LSF - there's a link to the LSF class in the menu under 'External Links'.

-Additional to the class meetings there will be a tutorial:

-* Info1 tutorials held by Lotte Unckell on Tuesdays 9:45 - 11:15 in Room WH C 579
+{% endcomment %}
+Usually you would find all details - time and rooms - in LSF, see link above in the external links menu.

+As the Summer Term will be done mostly with distant teaching due to the ongoing pandemic, please refer to moodle and this web page for specifics.

 ## Grades

+TBD.

+{% comment %}
 Your grade in Info1 will be a weighted mixture of the evaluated elements of the course.
 The partial grades will be assessed as follows and then graded according to the [Grading Scale]({{ site.baseurl }}/studies/grading/grading-scale).

 * Lab Reports: 50%
 * Exam: 50%
 * Lecture summaries: 8%

 ### Lecture Summaries (aka Lecture Notes)
 In the Moodle collaboration room you can find a section called "Lecture summaries".